 Conclusion

 The conclusion of this study is that the ethanol extract of Scaevolataccada (Gaertn.)
 Roxb.leaves has an effect on reducing cholesterol levels in hyperlipidemic rats.
 The concentration of ethanol extract from Scaevolataccada (Gaertn.)
 Roxblevaes which is the most effective in reducing cholesterol and triglyceride levels of hyperlipidemic rats is ethanol extract of Scaevolataccada (Gaertn.)
 Roxb.leaves with a dose of 1100 mg/kgbw

+Conflict of interest

+Author’s Contribution

 References